fribeiropaiva/todolist-bolttech/README.md

 # To Do List

+In the terminal, inside the project's folder:
+- Run 'npm install'.
-- Run 'npm start', in the terminal, inside the project's folder for it to start in a new tab in your browser.
+- Run 'npm start' for it to start in a new tab in your browser.